thambithurai11/order-manager/README.md

 - The below validations are performed for Order creation ,
   - Both the request elements *emailId* and *productId* are mandatory
   - *emailId* should be a valid email address
-  - *productId* should be a negative or zero number
+  - *productId* should not be a negative or zero number

 ## :hammer_and_wrench:	Tech-Stack
 ![Java](https://img.shields.io/badge/-Java-000?&logo=Java&logoColor=007396)